Today's Chevrolet Malibu doesn't quite resemble its iconic mid-1960s forebear, but it's still a formidable midsize family sedan.

 We think the Malibu stacks up well with its competition in performance and long-haul comfort, while sharp handling, a solid, buttoned-down ride quality and a quiet cabin give it personality it had been lacking.
 The Malibu does suffer from smaller cargo capacity than its rivals.
 At 15.8 cubic feet, the trunk is just average, and the interior's various bins aren't ideal for smartphones and other odds and ends we all carry around these days.
 But unless you're nostalgic for its muscle-car heyday, today's Malibu is as good as it's ever been, and a strong choice for family sedan shoppers.

 Used Chevrolet Malibu Models The current-generation Chevrolet Malibu debuted for the 2016 model year.
 Longer, lighter and loaded with advanced technology, it's a significant update from the preceding model.
-Notably, the Premier trim level replaces the former LTZ, while the Eco trim is effectively replaced by a full hybrid model.
+The new Malibu Hybrid debuted this year as well.
+In that first year, note that the turbocharged 2.0-liter engine came with an eight-speed automatic instead of the nine-speed that came out a year later.
+Otherwise, this Malibu generation hasn't received any major changes.

 The previous-generation Malibu spanned the years 2013 to 2015.
 More refined and fuel-efficient and offering more features than models before it, this Malibu still suffered from limited backseat room.
 It offered a 2.5-liter four-cylinder engine producing 196 horsepower or an optional turbocharged 2.0-liter four-cylinder good for 259 hp.
 Front-wheel drive and a six-speed automatic transmission came standard.